 3. Elastics, Seams, & Tags

 In addition to safe and healthy materials, you’ll also want to consider the other factors that may be irritating.
-Think about itchy tags or elastics that dig into your skin.
+Think about itchy tags, or elastics that dig into your skin.

-Everyone is going to have slightly different needs here, which is why we’ve provided several different options below.
+Everyone is going to have slightly different needs here, which is why I’ve provided several different options below.
 But in general, you’ll want to look for drawstring waistbands (which eliminate the need for elastic completely) or wrapped elastics (so that none of it actually touches your skin).
-Also look for flatlock seams at the waist and leg openings, which keep things from bunching up or digging into your skin.
-Tag-free undies can be very helpful as well!

 All of these things combined should help decrease rashes, skin irritations, or flare-ups of your eczema, textile dermatitis, psoriasis, or similar condition.

-You may notice that none of the brands we’ve featured below are made with bamboo.
-There are a couple of reasons for this.
-The first is that we haven’t actually been able to find any bamboo underwear that is both non-toxic and doesn’t include at least a certain amount of synthetic fabric in the composition.
+The first is that I haven’t actually been able to find any bamboo underwear that is both non-toxic and doesn’t include at least a certain amount of synthetic fabric in the composition.

 The second reason is that although bamboo is often marketed as an eco-friendly fabric, the reality is not quite so straightforward.
 As explained in-depth in this article, bamboo fabric, despite being plant-based, actually has to go through an extremely intense manufacturing process, which often utilizes several different toxic chemicals.
-In fact, by U.S. law, bamboo fabrics can’t technically even be “organic” because they’ve been so heavily processed.

 While it’s not clear if any of these chemicals are actually left in the final product, the chemicals do often get dumped into the air and waterways surrounding the manufacturing facilities.
 This is why when you do look for bamboo fabrics and other kinds of rayon, you’ll want to look for brands that use a closed-loop process (which means the chemicals don’t get dumped into the ecosystem).
 Additionally, you’ll want to look for brands like TENCEL that use a different, safer set of chemicals.